 This year we are very pleased to announce that we will also be managing Wye Meadow Camping situated opposite Gypsy Castle Camping.

-Since we opened in 2013 our customers have used Wye Meadow campsite to access the festival site which is a short walk away.
+Since opening in 2013 our customers have used Wye Meadow campsite to access the festival site.

 The campsites are relatively small holding approx 125 pitches on Gypsy Castle and approx 180 pitches on Wye Meadow.